Digital Accessibility Research with Artificial Intelligence

 Another option that I like to use for preliminary research is to ask ChatGPT about the WCAG criteria that apply to a certain element.
 In my experience, this is also quite reliable, although, as I said, you should always check the answers.
 Unfortunately, it does not currently work for EN 301549; here, too, only the WCAG criteria are mentioned, but not the requirements from other chapters.

 As always with GenAIs, specific questions are better answered than generic ones.
-For example, do not ask: "What should I consider in barrier-free design?"
+For example, do not ask: "What should I consider in accessible design?"
 Even a human could hardly meaningfully answer this question.
 Instead, ask: What should I consider when using colors in accessible design?"
 The conversation can be further deepened with the answers from ChatGPT if you need more information on individual aspects.
 Or you can have suitable articles recommended to you straight away.
 Perplexity.ai works quite well for this purpose.

 The GenAIs' talkativeness is relatively annoying, which usually comes to the fore in the first answer.
 If you ask about colors in accessibility, you probably don't need to know why accessible web design is important.